Learn and Earn

 I'm so proud of how far I've come.
 Looking back over how much I've learned over three years, how my confidence has grown over those three years, it's astounding.

 I'm just entering into my final year of my degree now and the knowledge I've built up, as I said, I still learn every day, but I can feel the knowledge and my confidence progressing within this career and within this industry.
 I'm really proud to progress and move forward in it.

 Master's Level Degree Apprenticeships Webinar

 Re-watch or catch up on a recent webinar that showcased our range of Level 7 Degree Apprenticeships, that typically require you to study one day a week.

 Learn skills in high demand

-Degree apprenticeships were developed between the Government, employers and universities, so you’ll learn skills that will be in high demand in the future.
-They're suitable for anyone over 18, whether you've just finished school or college or you're already well into your career.
+Degree apprenticeships are developed between the Government, employers and universities, so you’ll learn skills that will be in high demand in the future.
+They're suitable for anyone over 18, whether you've just finished school or college, or you're already well into your career.